discouraged-npm-packages/discouraged-npm-packages/README.md

 This organisation is an attempt to help out fleshing this things out.
 I will attempt to make a plugin that can work with some certain build tools, such as a lint plugin or something that can scan package(-lock).json for any (dev)Dependency or sub dependency and provide you with a json db linking to the relevant discussion

-this list of discouraged npm packages is by no mean one sideded.
-The idea is for the ppl to vote on issues/packages to be disccuraged and if some ratio is meet then it will update the list of disccuraged npm packages
+This list of discouraged npm packages is by no mean one sideded.
+The idea is for the ppl to [vote](https://github.com/discouraged-npm-packages/discouraged-npm-packages/discussions/categories/should-stop-using) on packages to be disccuraged and if some ratio is meet then it will update the list of disccuraged npm packages

 ## Making a request to discourage a package